 Anticipate Your Supply Needs: If you’re staying at the Airbnb for a few days before or after the wedding, you won’t have the advantage of a continental breakfast—unless you pack the supplies yourself.
 Make a thorough list of necessary groceries and supplies for anyone staying at the venue (or put a member of your wedding party in charge).

 Create a Schedule of Events: We’ve all been on group trips where we never seem to leave the hotel.
-One perk of an Airbnb is a loose schedule, but it’s still important to create and share a schedule for the big day so that you don’t end up eating at midnight.
+While one perk of an Airbnb is a loose schedule, it’s still important to create and share a schedule for the big day so that you don’t end up at a loss of what to do or eating at midnight.

 Get Insured: As we noted, there’s additional liability associated with hosting a large event.
 Take out the appropriate wedding insurance and review the policy terms.